roysmanfo/adblock/README.md

 # How it works
 The whole process is quite simple

-1. the request gets intercepted from adshield
+1. the request gets intercepted from Fata
 2. the Shield engine first performs a series of inpections on the request
     - the request gets passed throug a series of scanners for Deep Packet Inspection
     - if nothing is found, the request is confronted against a list of known signatures